modmore/VersionX/readme.md

 **Create versions of a custom object**

-Here's an example of how to create a delta of an object using the MyProduct class above:
+Here's an example of how to create a delta of an object using the MyProduct type class above:

 ```php
 $path = $modx->getOption('versionx.core_path', null, MODX_CORE_PATH . 'components/versionx/');